Multi-Step Dialogue Workflow Action Prediction: Introduction

 We investigate three simple modeling approaches for solving multi-step AST.
 The first involves fine-tuning a T5 model to predict all workflow actions until the end of the dialogue given the conversation history.
 The second is a few-shot in-context learning approach, which retrieves similar examples and prompts a large language model to predict the rest of the action sequence.
 The final is a zero-shot approach that involves offline graph construction with graph traversal at inference time.
 Since multi-step AST is a more challenging problem, we propose new evaluation metrics that lead to more fine-grained comparisons and measure how well our approaches capture future action sequence uncertainty.
 We show that our proposed methods outperform prior work on previous and new metrics for two datasets: ABCD \cite{chen2021action} and MultiWoz \cite{budzianowski2018multiwoz}.

-Summarizing our contributions, we (1) propose and formalize a new problem, multi-step AST, (2) present new evaluation metrics that capture uncertainty in multi-step workflows, (3) discuss three approaches to solve the problem with varying levels of modeling complexity, and (4) conduct extensive experiments to show that simple modeling changes can achieve up to 20\% additional automation on system actions and utterances.
+Summarizing our contributions, we (1) propose and formalize a new problem, multi-step AST, (2) present new evaluation metrics that capture uncertainty in multi-step workflows, (3) discuss three modeling approaches, and (4) conduct extensive experiments to show that these simple modeling changes can achieve up to 20\% additional automation on system actions and utterances.
 Data and code will be released upon publication.